isc-projects/bind9/doc/arm/reference.rst

       query-source address * port *;
       query-source-v6 address * port *;

+   .. note:: The address specified in the ``query-source`` option is used for both
+      UDP and TCP queries, but the port applies only to UDP queries.
+TCP queries always use a random unprivileged port.

+.. namedconf:statement:: use-v4-udp-ports
+.. namedconf:statement:: use-v6-udp-ports

+   These statements specify a list of IPv4 and IPv6 UDP ports that are used as source ports for UDP messages.

+   If ``port`` is ``*`` or is omitted, a random port number from a pre-configured range is selected and used for each query.
+The port range(s) are specified in the ``use-v4-udp-ports`` (for IPv4) and ``use-v6-udp-ports`` (for IPv6) options.

    If ``use-v4-udp-ports`` or ``use-v6-udp-ports`` is unspecified,
    :iscman:`named` checks whether the operating system provides a programming